nilgradisnik/gmusic-to-spotify/README.md

 Transfer Google Music playlists to Spotify.

-> This is not a fully featured command line app to transfer Google Music playlist to Spotify.
-There are manual steps required to get this working.
+> There are manual steps required to get this working.

 ## Usage